Board & Advisors

 Board of Directors

-Beverly Suderman – Chair & Acting Executive Director
+Beverly Suderman – Chair & Volunteer Executive Director

 Beverly is a community planner and educator, passionate about social justice and gender equality.
 Her experience in the field of health care is primarily as a consumer, where she is dismayed that health care services that were available to her as a teenager are not readily available to her granddaughters today in the Cowichan Valley.
 This is a challenge to be met, and a problem to be resolved.